Typescript

 import { Model } from 'pinia-orm'

-import { Attr, Cast, Uid } form 'pinia-orm/dist/decorators'
+import { Attr, Cast, Uid } from 'pinia-orm/decorators'

-import { ArrayCast } from 'pinia-orm/dist/casts'
+import { ArrayCast } from 'pinia-orm/casts'

 class User extends Model {